How to Use Custom Autofilter in Excel for More Than 2 Criteria

 This auto filter requires a criteria table.

-• We will set four criteria.
-That’s why we have added the single column table Sale Rep. with 4 blank cells.
-You can set the criteria table as you need.
+• We have added the single column Sales Rep. with 4 blank cells to set four criteria.
+You can set the criteria table according to your preference.

 Adding Criteria Table for Custom Autofilter

-• So, Write the names of Sale Reporters in the criteria table.
+• Enter the names of Sales Reporters in the criteria table.

 Setting Criteria in Criteria Table